NoCodingGenius/Bossggle/README.md

 - [X] The score is updated after each word is submitted.

 #### Stage 5
-- [ ] There is a link to the source code (your GitHub repo) in the bottom left.
+- [X] There is a link to the source code (your GitHub repo) in the bottom left.
 - [ ] Repo is published as a [GitHub pages][gh-pages] site.
-- [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].
+- [X] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

+### Stretch
+- [ ] Game uses real Boggle rules:
+  - [ ] Letters must all be connected (second letter must be a "neighbor" of the first letter, third letter must be a "neighbor" of the second, and so on).
+  - [X] Words must be at least 3 letters long.
+  - [ ] Game is timed: players have 1 minute to make as many words as possible.
+- [ ] Words must be real English words; non-English words don't earn points.
+See [Validating Words](#validating-words) section for more information.